alpacahq/alpaca-docs/content/market-data/getting-started.md

 }
 ```

-Finally, instantiate the `DataStream` class we've created and watch the
+Finally, instantiate the `DataStream` class we've created and wait for the
-bars come in.
+bars to be printed.

 ```js
 let stream = new DataStream({